20kdc/funcWebWiki/INSTALL_GUIDE.md

 By zipping the `wiki/` directory into a copy of `funcWebWiki.com`, a "packed wiki" can be created.

 Unless this executable sees a `wiki/` directory. it will serve in read-only mode. (_When built with capable Redbean versions, and when the `-*` Redbean option is enabled, a writable wiki is possible, with caveats._)

+## Triggers & Static Site Generation

+The `--trigger` funcWebWiki option can perform a number of maintenance tasks:

+* `--trigger buildCaches`: Tries to incrementally update the 'link cache' used for backlinks.
+* `--trigger "buildCaches?flush=1"`: Flushes and rebuilds the 'link cache' used for backlinks.
+* `--trigger errorSweep`: Checks for any Lua errors when templating all pages.
+(Really intended more as a developer tool.)
+* `--trigger genSiteTar`: Writes a TAR file to standard output containing a static site.

+On a writable wiki, these triggers can also be run via the hidden 'execute' action, i.e. `/system/trigger/genSiteTar?action=execute` can be used to download the static site TAR.